grafana/loki/docs/sources/setup/upgrade/upgrade-to-6x/index.md

 The monitoring sections of this chart still exist but are disabled by default.

-If you wish to continue using the self monitoring features you should use these configs, but please do note a future version of this chart will remove this capability completely:
+If you wish to continue using the self monitoring features you should use the following configuration, but please do note a future version of this chart will remove this capability completely:

 ```
 monitoring: